Blendify/blender-manual/trunk/blender_docs/manual/modeling/modifiers/introduction.rst

    Modifiers menu.

+They can be added to the active object using the `Add Modifier` drop-down list at the top of their properties tab.
+New modifiers are always added at the bottom of the :ref:`stack<modifier-stack>` (i.e. will be applied last).

 There are four types of modifiers:

 Modify
-   The *Modify* group of modifiers includes tools similar to the *Deform Modifiers* (see below), but which do not directly affect the shape of the object;
-   rather they affect some other data, such as vertex groups.
+   These are tools similar to the *Deform* ones (see below), however they usually do not directly affect the geometry of the object, but some other data, such as vertex groups.
 Generate
+   These are constructive/destructive tools that will affect the whole :term:`topology` of the mesh.
-   The *Generate* group of modifiers includes constructive tools that either change the general appearance of or automatically add new geometry to an object.
+   They can change the general appearance of the object, or add new geometry to it...
 Deform
-   The *Deform* group of modifiers only changes the shape of an object without adding new geometry, and are available for meshes, and often texts, curves, surfaces and/or lattices.
+   Unlike *Generate* ones above, these only change the shape of an object, without altering its topology.
 Simulate
-   The *Simulate* group of modifiers activates simulations.
-In most cases, these modifiers are automatically added to the modifiers stack whenever a *Particle System* or *Physics* simulation is enabled.
-Their only role is to define the place in the modifier stack used as base data by the tool they represent.
+   Those represent :doc:`physics simulations </physics/index>`.
+In most cases, they are automatically added to the modifiers stack whenever a *Particle System* or *Physics* simulation is enabled.
+Their only role is to define the position in the modifier stack from which is taken the base data for the simulation they represent.
-   Generally, the attributes of these modifiers are accessible in separate panels.
+   As such, they typically have no attributes, and are controlled by settings exposed in separate sections of the :doc:`Properties editor</editors/properties_editor>`.

 .. _bpy.types.Modifier.show: